2018 World Series: Boston Red Sox

-The Red Sox entered the postseason as the top seed in the American League, and defeated the Yankees in four games in the Division Series.
-Next, they defeated the defending champion Houston Astros in five games in the League Championship Series.
+The Red Sox entered the 2018 postseason as the overall number one seed, and defeated their archrival in the fourth-seeded New York Yankees in four games in the Division Series, and handed the Yankees their worst postseason loss ever in Game 3 — a 16–1 rout.
+Next, they defeated the defending World Series champions - the second-seeded Houston Astros in five games in the League Championship Series.
 Including their 2004 win that ended the Curse of the Bambino, this was the fourth World Series appearance by the Red Sox in 15 years and their 13th appearance all-time.